How to protect your privacy on an iPhone?

 Published by Pixel de Tracking on December 27, 2019

-If you're concerned about your privacy and want to limit your dependence on Google, using an iPhone is a good idea but it's not enough.
-Here are the settings and applications that I recommend to protect your personal data.
+If you care about protecting your privacy and want to reduce your reliance on Google, using an iPhone is a good idea, but it isn't enough on its own.
+Here are the settings and apps I recommend to protect your personal data.

-To better understand the seriousness of the circulation of location data from millions of people to companies that no one knows, I advise you to read the following investigation from the New York Times: Twelve Million Phones, One Dataset, Zero Privacy.
-The problem is not only that some of your applications have frequent access to your location, but also that these applications also transmit your location to third-party services (advertisers and resellers of personal data) of whose existence you are completely unaware.
+To get a better sense of how serious it is when the location data of millions of people flows to companies no one has heard of, I recommend reading this New York Times investigation: Twelve Million Phones, One Dataset, Zero Privacy.
+The problem is not only that some of your apps frequently access your location, but also that these apps transmit your location to third-party services (advertisers and personal data resellers) whose existence you are completely unaware of.

 iPhone_location_service

-A good idea is to restrict these accesses as much as possible: “Never” should be your default choice.
+A good idea is to restrict this access as much as possible: “Never” should be your default choice.
 Here are the options:

 iPhone_location_options

 While real-time location tracking is the most sensitive personal data, your iPhone apps also have access to other personal data.
-It is therefore recommended to take a look at each of these data to restrict certain applications, always via “Settings”, then “Confidentiality”.
-You might get surprises like how many apps have access to your contacts or your Bluetooth.
+It's therefore a good idea to go through each of these categories to restrict certain apps, again via “Settings”, then “Privacy”.
+You may be in for a few surprises, such as the number of apps that have access to your contacts or your Bluetooth.

 iPhone_privacy